 - It suggests that leaders should adopt different approaches according to the type of followers.

-- It proposes a ‘continuum’ of leadership concepts adaptation in response to the development of followers.
+- It proposes a ‘continuum’ of adaptation of leadership concepts in response to followers’ development.

 Followers are classified into the following categories:

-- Those who have low Competence and low Confidence and commitment
+- Those who have low Competence and low Confidence, Commitment

 - Those who have low Competence but high Confidence and commitment